davewasthere/davebeer/_posts/2012-01-22-road-rage-avoiding-the-daily-commute.md

 ---
 layout: post
 title: Road rage and avoiding the daily commute
+description: I'm so lucky I've avoided commuting all these years.
+I don't think I could handle it
 ---
 I had the most amazing experience the other day.
 Needed to meet a friend in Auckland City and was figuring out how long it'd take me to drive there from Beachlands.
 I hate being late when I meet people and Auckland traffic can be diabolical at times.
 I find it very hard to judge how long it'll take to get from point A to point B sometimes.